 - Download and install the app for the VPN you’ve signed up for

 - Connect to a server based in New Zealand

 - Sign up for the 7-day free trial.
 NZ$19.99/month thereafter (£10)

 - Watch Spark Sport from anywhere in the world

 As the best VPNs do a brilliant job of masking your IP address, you can unlock services and websites that would usually be locked to users in certain countries.
 VPNs use military-grade encryption to keep your browsing habits away from the prying eyes of your ISP, leaving you to stream whatever you like through Spark Sport without an issue.

 With a Spark Sport account, you get access to Manchester United TV, Edge TV, Heineken Cup, F1, the FIH Hockey Pro League, NBA TV, FIA World Rally Championship and English Premier League football.
-From September, Spark Sport will be covering the Rugby World Cup 2019.

 Spark Sport will upload highlights of each match, along with 7 shows across the week including the Saturday Review show, Premier League world and Match pack analysis show.